 How much extra deposit can a landlord charge for a pet in Spain?

-Are there any estate agents in La Linea who specialise in pet-friendly rentals?
+Which estate agents in La Linea are worth contacting for pet-friendly rentals?

 Can I bring a pet from Gibraltar to a La Linea rental?

 Yes.
 There are no restrictions on moving a pet between Gibraltar and Spain for residents.
-Your pet needs to be microchipped and up to date on rabies vaccination as per EU requirements, but this applies to travel, not to your tenancy rights in Spain.
+Your pet needs to be microchipped and up to date on rabies vaccination as per EU requirements, but this applies to travel requirements, not to your tenancy rights in Spain.